Manual Medical Review Process for Therapy Claims

 Medicare Part B Services

 A manual medical review process for Medicare Part B therapy services that exceed a $3,700 threshold was mandated by the "Middle Class Tax Relief and Job Creation Act of 2012" and requires reauthorization annually.
 It was extended until March 31, 2015, by the "Protecting Access to Medicare Act of 2014."

-The manual medical review applies to all Part B outpatient therapy settings for services after January 1, 2103, including:
+The manual medical review applies to all Part B outpatient therapy settings, including:

 - Private practice—therapy and/or physician offices

 - Home Health agencies (Type of Bill 34X)

 - Outpatient Rehabilitation Facilities

 - Hospital Outpatient Departments, excluding all Critical Access Hospitals, but including: